tonaljs/tonal/docs/list.md

-## isIntervalList(set)
+## list(list)

-Test is the given set is an interval set
+Get a list of notes or isInterval

-An interval set is an array where all items are inteval strings and the first item is 'P1'
+This is the principal function to create lists.
+Basically does the same as `list/parse` but if an array is given, it returns it without modification or validation (so, only pass an array when you are sure that is a valid list)

 ### Parameters

-- **set** `Object`   - the set to be tested
+- **list** `String` `Array`   - the list to be parsed or passed